ponwed/DebtTracker/README.md

-# DebtTracker
+# Debt Tracker
-Debt tracker app for Android
+Simple debt tracker app for Android, intended for personal use only.

-TODO:
-- Add sum of debts (maybe)
-- Add ability to switch between owe to and owed from
-- Design
+Created partly since i just wanted and debt tracker app without a bunch of extra features.